AidosKuneen/aidos-wallet-v1/README.md

 ## Install

 These instructions are only in case you want to build the wallet by yourself.
-Pre-built packages are available on [Aidoskuneen](http://Aidoskuneen.com/wallet).
+Pre-built packages are available on [Release Page](https://github.com/AidosKuneen/aidos-wallet/releases).

 ## Requirements